Ayush1651999/Basic-simulations/README.md

 # Basic-simulations

-I will dump all the random simulation files that I make, for no particular reasons.
+This repo is for all the simulation files that I make, either for a course or just for fun.
+Enjoy

 Language : python3